-Selling, General and Administrative Expenses ("SG&A")-SG&A decreased \$3.3 million, or 10.8%, to \$27.2 million for the first quarter of 2004 compared to the same period in 2003.
-As a percentage of revenues, SG&A decreased from 17.0% in the first quarter of 2003 to 14.1% in the first quarter of 2004, and posted a similar decrease at ongoing operations.
-The decrease in SG&A primarily resulted from the following: (a) a broad-based cost reduction initiative that we undertook beginning in the second quarter of 2003; (b) consolidation of certain operating units, particularly in San Diego; and (c) the sale or closure of certain units that did not qualify for discontinued operations presentation.
+For the nine months ended September 30, 2004, SG&A decreased \$7.5 million, or 8.7%, to \$79.5 million as compared to the same period in 2003, and as a percentage of revenues, declined from 14.9% in 2003 to 13.1% in 2004.
+These decreases resulted primarily from consolidation of certain operating units in San Diego, Salt Lake City, and Colorado, as well as from the sale or closure of certain units that did not qualify for discontinued operations presentation.

-Restructuring Charges-During the first quarter of 2003, we recorded restructuring charges of approximately \$1.2 million pre-tax.
-These charges included approximately \$0.8 million for severance costs and retention bonuses primarily associated with the curtailment of our energy efficiency marketing activities, a reorganization of our national accounts operations as well as a reduction in corporate personnel.
-The severance costs and retention bonuses related to the termination of 26 employees, all of whom had left the Company by March 31, 2003.
-The restructuring charges for this period also included approximately \$0.4 million for remaining lease obligations recorded in connection with the actions described above.
+Restructuring Charges-During the first three quarters of 2003, we recorded restructuring charges of approximately \$3.2 million pre-tax.
+These charges included approximately \$1.5 million for severance costs and retention bonuses primarily associated with the curtailment of our energy efficiency marketing activities, a reorganization of our national accounts operations as well as a reduction in corporate personnel.
+The severance costs and retention bonuses related to the termination of 88 employees, all of whom had left the Company by December 31, 2003.
+The restructuring charges for this period also included approximately \$1.6 million for remaining lease obligations and \$0.1 million of other costs recorded in connection with the actions described above.
+We increased our accrual for these remaining lease obligations by \$0.5 million in 2004 based on revised estimates of when and to what extent we believe we can sublease the related facilities.
+These increases to the accrual were included in "Cost of Services" and in "Selling, General and Administrative Expenses" in our results of operations.

-Interest Expense, Net-Interest expense, net for the three months ended March 31, 2003 and 2004 included the following primary elements (in thousands):
+Interest Expense, Net-Interest expense, net for the three months and nine months ended September 30, 2003 and 2004 included the following primary elements (in thousands):